stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 child-specific name.
 The record there is expected to be a wildcard name, unless the parent intends to publish a child-specific endpoint.

+## Multiple Synchronization Mechanisms

+Generalized notifications constitute one mechanism to improve the efficiency of automated updates to child zone delegation information.
+However, it hase become clear that there are other alternatives that may or may not be more suitable in individual cases.

+One such alternative mechanism is when updates to the parent zone are managed via an API.
+Another mechanism is when updates are performed via DNS Update.

+Both these mechanisms already exist today, although they suffer from the lack of a general mechanism for how to locate both the target and the mechanism to use for synchronization of delegation information.

+This is exactly the same situation as for generalized notifications.
+Hence a unified publication mechanism that supports all three known mechanisms, as well as potential future mechanisms, is desired.

+The scope for the publication mechanism is therefore wider than only support for generalized notifications.

 ## Signaling Method

-Parents participating in the discovery scheme for the purpose of delegation maintenance notifications MUST publish endpoint information using the record type defined in {{notifyrdtype}}, as described in this section.
+Parents participating in the discovery scheme for the purpose of delegation maintenance notifications MUST publish endpoint information using the record type defined in {{dsyncrdtype}}, as described in this section.

-The suggested mnemonic for the new record type is "NOTIFY" and it is further described below.
-NOTIFY records MUST be signed with DNSSEC.
+The suggested mnemonic for the new record type is "DSYNC" and it is further described below.
+DSYNC records MUST be signed with DNSSEC.
+JOHANI: why is that?

 If the parent itself performs CDS/CDNSKEY and CSYNC processing, or if the parent forwards the notifications internally to the designated party (such as as registrar), the following scheme is used:

     *._signal.se.
-IN NOTIFY  CDS   scheme port endpoint.ns.se.
+IN DSYNC  CDS   scheme port endpoint.registry.se.
     *._signal.se.
-IN NOTIFY  CSYNC scheme port endpoint.ns.se.
+IN DSYNC  CSYNC scheme port endpoint.registry.se.

 It is also possible to publish child-specific records, where the wildcard label is replaced by the child's FQDN with the parent zone's labels stripped.

-As an example, consider a registrar offering 3rd level domains like `example.net.se`, delegated directly from `se` zone.
+As an example, consider a registrar offering 2rd level domains like `example.se`, delegated from `se` zone.
 If the registrar provides the notification endpoint, the parent may publish this information using the following scheme:

-    example.net._signal.se.
-IN NOTIFY  CDS   scheme port ...
+    example._signal.se.
+IN DSYNC  CDS   scheme port endpoint.registrar.com.

 (Note that this is a generic method, allowing the parent to securely publish other sorts of information about a child that currently is not